bjagger/ExData_Plotting1/README.md

 `plot3.R`     | `plot3.png`
 `plot4.R`     | `plot4.png`

+They are produced to satisfy the goal of the assignment, which is to construct exact replicas of four plots via four separate scripts.

+The original plots are shown on both the <a href="https://class.coursera.org/exdata-012/human_grading/view/courses/973506/assessments/3/submissions">assignment instructions web site</a>
+and the <a href="https://github.com/rdpeng/ExData_Plotting1">course GitHub web site</a>.
+The plots have a transparent background, which is only apparent when downloaded and viewed on one's computer image viewer.
+Transparency is set in the `png` function with the following argument setting:

+`bg = transparent`

+Also included (below) is copy of the _course project readme_.
+It includes:

+* Data source and description
+* Download instructions
+* Assignment objectives and instructions

 ## Script instructions

-Each plot script starts with the assumption that the working directory contains the text file "household_power_consumption".
+Each script starts with the assumption that the working directory contains the text file "household_power_consumption".
 This is the data component of the assignment.

-If "household_power_consumption" is not in the working directory, please see below for download instructions.
-Also included below are:
+If this file is not in the working directory, please see below for download source and instructions.

-* Data description
-* Data source description,
-* Assignment objectives, and
-* Assignment instructions

-All of this information was forked (per instruction) from the course GitHub web also shown below.

-Main features of The first plot script (`plot1.R`) For plot1.R Each script contains a convenience line to remove

-## Introduction
+## [Course Project Readme] Introduction

 This assignment uses data from the <a href="http://archive.ics.uci.edu/ml/">UC Irvine Machine